MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-01.md

   * In this tutorial, the registry source is Azure Container Registry, but you can also use Docker Hub or a private registry with minor modifications.

-* [Azure Cosmos DB API for MongoDB][2]
+* [Azure Cosmos DB for MongoDB][2]

-  * The API for MongoDB is a NoSQL database used in this tutorial to store data.
+  * The Azure Cosmos DB for MongoDB is a NoSQL database used in this tutorial to store data.

-  * Access to Cosmos DB resource is via a connection string, which is passed as an environment variable to the containerized app.
+  * Access to Azure Cosmos DB resource is via a connection string, which is passed as an environment variable to the containerized app.

 ## Authentication